preetparmar/Machine-Learning/README.md

 ### About me
 I am a beginner in Machine Learning and always learning new things in python.
 Feel free to reach out with any suggestions, questions or just to say hi!
+Also, look at my other repositories to see some of the projects I have worked on.
 You can find my portfolio [here](https://preetparmar.github.io/)